 - Ability to work independently

 - Organizational skills

-- Ability to work in various environments, including extended time at sea
+- Ability to work in various environments, including field work on boats

 - Ability to lift 40 lbs

 SMAST Summer Research Internship for Undergraduates: MAR 499

 *Registration available in May for June through August summer sessions*

 *All summer courses are offered through University Extension (UE) Division